Frequently Asked Questions

 Yes, but only in checked luggage.
 Always check airline and national regulations, plus any import laws at your destination.
 We can supply a knife if needed, just ask.

-Stay up to date on routine vaccines.
+Typically nothing beyond the normal, stay up to date on routine vaccines.
 Check NHS Fit for Travel or your doctor for destination-specific advice (e.g., tetanus, hepatitis A).

 Many nationalities can enter our destinations visa-free, but rules vary.
 Ensure your passport has at least six months’ validity and verify entry requirements.